 The exclusive legal right granted by a government to an author, editor, publisher etc. to publish, produce, sell or distribute copies of a work.
 The Copyright Law protects these rights.
 The Universities and Institutes of Technology have agreed and signed licence agreements with the Irish Copyright Licensing Authority to cover copying by staff and students for academic purposes.
 The full text of the licence is available on the Secretary's Office webpage.

 Cork University Hospital Library is located in Cork University Hospital, opposite the Wilton Shopping Centre, on the Wilton Road.
-Enter via the Main Reception area of the hospital and take the door facing the entrance on the left hand side, opposite the reception desk.
+Enter via the Main Reception area of the hospital and go through the door on the left hand side.
 Go upstairs to the first floor, take a sharp right at the top of the stairs and follow the corridor through a set of double doors.
 Once through these doors, you will see the Hospital Library ahead of you.

 The most recent issues of journals or magazines.

 Has been renamed Library & IT Desk and is located towards the front of Q floor.
 It deals with any problems that users encounter including IT queries